gem5/website/_pages/publications.md

       * **Analyzing Local RISC-V Interrupt Latencies with Virtual Prototyping**.
 Robert Hauser, Lukas Steffen, Florian Grützmacher, Christian Haubelt.
       In Workshop Methoden und Beschreibungssprachen zur Modellierung und Verifikation von Schaltungen und Systemen (MBMV24), pp. 1-7, Kaiserslautern, Deutschland, Februar 2024 (to appear)

-      You can also access this list from the `citations.bib` file located in the `m5out` folder, which is generated during the build process of gem5.

   - name: Special Features of gem5
     id: special-features